 It must be taken into account that when a report is saved, the data will be processed from the next day onwards.
 So if we generate a report requesting information that includes earlier dates than today, that data will need to be processed.

 Summarizing, it is very important to select the right parameters in order to save time and avoid performance issues.

-Sometimes scheduling reports at midnight might look like a good idea, but not for GPS tracking.
+Scheduling reports at midnight might sound like a good idea, but not for GPS tracking.
 When you schedule reports for 00:00, remember that some data is still coming in from the previous day.
 For that reason, the batch processing of already saved reports usually starts at 2:00 am.
 We recommend a later scheduled report time than midnight to allow all of the previous day's data to get to the server.